Big Data Tools 2021.3 Is Now Available

-We’ve just released a new build of the Big Data Tools plugin that is compatible with the 2021.1, 2021.2, and 2021.3 versions of IntelliJ IDEA Ultimate, PyCharm Professional, and DataGrip.
+We’ve just released a new build of the Big Data Tools plugin that is compatible with the 2021.3 version of IntelliJ IDEA Ultimate, PyCharm Professional, and DataGrip.
 The plugin also supports our new data science IDE, DataSpell.

 In this release, we’ve introduced a number of changes to the user interface, added a bunch of features, and fixed a long list of bugs.
 Let’s take a closer look.